TULRC/Pipeline/README.md

-# Pipeline
+# Pipeline-Project
-Project shows workflow
+Illustrates the workflow